As seen on WKTV NEWSChannel 2 Friday, October 18, 2013

 The addition of apple cider enhances taste and the aromatic spices mingle perfectly with the season’s finest ingredients.
 Stop by a farmers’ market, roadside stand, or local supermarket for fresh-pressed cider and just-picked butternut squash for the very best in fall flavor.

 Great for entertaining, you can make this recipe two days in advance and store, covered, in the fridge.
 Simply reheat on the stove over medium-low heat until thoroughly heated.
-Serve in these bowls from Oneida for the ultimate in ease and elegance.
+Serve in these white Oneida Chef’s Table Bowls for the ultimate in ease and elegance.

 Add a dollop of sour cream and a sprinkling of freshly grated nutmeg as the final flourish, and enjoy a sophisticated soup filled with creamy goodness.